Asymptotically Optimal Competitive Ratio for Online Allocation of Reusable Resources

 \subsection{The Random Process Viewpoint}

-We start by defining a random process that is extremely important for the analysis of every algorithm in this paper.
-This random process is free of the complexities of any online or offline algorithm and serves as an intermediate object that allows a comparison between online and offline.
+We start by defining a random process that is free of the complexities of any online or offline algorithm and serves as an intermediate object that allows a comparison between online and offline algorithms throughout this paper.
 After defining the process, we give some insight into its usage and discuss useful properties of the process.